MatteoZucchelli-eth/rrr/README.md

-# 🦾 3-DOF Planar Robotic Arm Control – ROS 2 Challenge
+# 🦾 3-DOF Planar Robotic Arm Control – Humanoid Challenge

 This repository contains a ROS 2-based simulation of a simple 3-DOF planar robotic arm.
 The main goal is to control the end-effector to track a moving target in real-time.